 \subsection{(Sub)-Classification}

-From the initial master list of 3668 targets having at least a ZTF light curve and a spectrum, we collectively visually inspected each target to ensure they were indeed a SN Ia and to sub-classify them when possible.
-This process has been made in two steps.
-Firstly, the ZTF Cosmology SWG members manually inspected the data through a specially designed web-application\footnote{typingapp.in2p3.fr}.
-In the end, 32 users did more than 14,000 individual (sub)-classifications, that fed a decision-tree algorithm to automatically (sub)-classify the objects.
-This way, each SN~Ia from the DR2 has been vetted at least twice, and 3.5 times on average.
+From the initial master list of 3668 targets that have at least a ZTF light curve and a spectrum, we collectively visually inspected each target to ensure they were indeed an SN Ia and to subclassify them when possible.
+This process was made in two steps.
+Firstly, the ZTF Cosmology SWG members manually inspected the data through a specially designed web application.\footnote{typingapp.in2p3.fr} In the end, 32 users did more than 14,000 individual (sub)-classifications, which fed a decision-tree algorithm to automatically (sub)-classify the objects.
+This way, each SN~Ia from the DR2 was vetted at least twice, and 3.5 times on average.

-In a second step, SN~Ia population experts double-checked edge cases (including those with ambiguous sub-types suggested) in the volume-limited ($z<0.06$) sample to release the final (sub)-classification (see details in \num{Dimitriadis et al.} and \num{\citealt{dr2burgaz2024}}).
+In a second step, SN~Ia population experts double-checked edge cases (including those for which ambiguous subtypes were suggested) in the volume-limited ($z<0.06$) sample to release the final (sub)-classification (see details in \citealt{dr2dimitriadis} and \citealt{dr2burgaza}).
 At the end of this procedure, about 5\% of the SN~Ia targets were classified as too peculiar to be included in cosmological analyses (e.g., ``Ia-CSM'' or ``91bg-like'').
-However, some unidentified peculiar sub-types likely remain in the sample at $z>0.06$ that were not checked in detail.
-These contaminants are likely limited to overluminous events, such as ``Ia-CSM'' and ``03fg-like'' SNe Ia that would be detected at these higher redshift.
+However, some unidentified peculiar subtypes likely remain in the sample at $z>0.06$ that were not checked in detail.
+These contaminants are likely limited to overluminous events, such as ``Ia-CSM'' and ``03fg-like'' SNe Ia that would be detected at these higher redshifts.
 These events are intrinsically rare and would also likely fail the SALT2 light curve quality cuts that are applied for cosmological measurements.